 - 1 large bay leaf

-- 6 cups hot water or low or no sodium vegetable stock or broth*
+- 6 cups hot water (or use part low sodium or unsalted vegetable stock or broth)*

 - 1 tablespoon seasoned salt (or to taste)

-*If you use low-sodium stock or broth, taste and add the seasoned salt, as needed, about an hour before it's finished cooking.
+*If you use low-sodium stock or broth, taste and add the seasoned salt about an hour before it's finished cooking.

 How to Puree Soup in a Blender

-Steam from hot soup and other liquids can cause an explosion in a blender.
+Steam from hot soup and other liquids can create enough steam to literally blow the lid off the blender.
 To prevent the mess and possible burns, use caution and follow these simple steps.

 - Never fill the blender more than half full of a hot liquid.
 Work in batches.

-- Loosen the center cup in the lid of the blender or remove it.
+- Loosen the center cup in the lid of the blender.

 - Place a folded kitchen towel over the lid and hold it down firmly with your hand before you press the button.